finos/legend/docs/community/contribute-to-legend.md

 ## Contribute documentation

+### Suggest documentation content
-You can get involved with Legend by suggesting topics you'd like to see in our documentation.
-Suggest a topic for our docs by [opening an issue in our GitHub repo](https://github.com/finos/legend/issues/new/choose).
-Ideas are also welcome through the [Legend General List](mailto:legend@finos.org).
+You can get involved with Legend by suggesting documentation topics you would like to see covered.
+Make a suggestion by [opening an issue in our GitHub repo](https://github.com/finos/legend/issues/new/choose).

-### Edit the documentation site directly
+### Update the documentation site directly

+#### Prerequisites

 To make edits to the website itself, you need to run the website locally.
 You must have: